livianshrawnia/twitter-security-project/README.md

 ## Demo

 This application is deployed on Heroku.
+`NOTE : Please use the latest desktop application for Postman (reason : Older version of postman lacks 'Bearer Token' authorization header )`

 1. Please import api collection in Postman App from this link : (https://www.getpostman.com/collections/b01ede33d5c3d93720bb).